Taxonomy and Estimation of Multiple Breakpoints in High-Dimensional Factor Models: Asymptotics of the estimators

-\begin{remark} We discuss how to analyze the nature of changes around the breakpoints and assess the reliability of the estimated breakpoint.
-For clarity, let us denote the estimated breakpoints as $\hat{k}_{j-1}$, $\hat{k}_{j}$, and $\hat{k}_{j+1}$, with the aim of determining the type of change around $\hat{k}_{j}$.
-In practical applications, by utilizing our QML estimators and following Bai and Ng's (2002) information criterion, one can estimate the number of factors $r_{j}$, $r_{j+1}$, and $r_{j,j+1}$ for the regimes $[\hat{k}_{j-1}+1,\hat{k}_{j}]$, $[\hat{k}_{j}+1,\hat{k}_{j+1}]$, and the combined regime $[\hat{k}_{j-1}+1,\hat{k}_{j+1}]$, respectively.
-(A) If $r_{j}=r_{j+1}=r_{j,j+1}$, we classify the breakpoint as a rotational change (Type 2).
-Within this category, if $r_{j,j+1}=r$, the change across the breakpoint is a full-rank rotational change.
-Conversely, if $r_{j,j+1}<r$, the change remains rotational, but it indicates that the $B_{j}$ matrices are singular.
-This singularity is not induced by the rotational change itself; rather, it reflects the presence of other singular changes in the overall sample.
-(B) If $r_{j,j+1}>\min\{r_{j},r_{j+1}\}$, the $j$-th break is a singular change (Type 1).
-In this category: if $r_{j,j+1}=r_{j}+r_{j+1}$, the columns of the factor loading matrices before and after the breakpoint are linearly independent---a scenario commonly explored in existing literature.
-If $r_{j,j+1}=r_{j}>r_{j+1}$ (or $r_{j,j+1}=r_{j+1}>r_{j}$), the columns of factor loading matrix after (before) the breakpoint form a subspace of those before (after) the breakpoint.
-This means some factors disappear (or some new factors emerge) after the breakpoint.
-For case (A), the difference between the estimated and true breakpoint is stochastically bounded, as shown by Theorem \ref{consistency} (ii).
-In contrast, for case (B), the estimated breakpoints are equal to the true breakpoints w.p.a.1, as indicated by Theorem \ref{consistency} (i).
-Therefore, one can assess the type of break around the breakpoint and evaluate the reliability of the estimated breakpoint based on values of $r$, $r_{j,j+1}$, $r_{j}$, and $r_{j+1}$. \end{remark}
+\begin{remark}[Determining the types of changes] We discuss how to analyze the nature of changes around the breakpoints and assess the reliability of the estimated breakpoint.
+To implement the classification rule below in practice, the ranks $(r_j,r_{j+1},r_{j,j+1})$ can be estimated from the data using the step-by-step procedure described in Remark~\ref{rem:rank_estimation}.
+(A) If $r_j=r_{j+1}=r_{j,j+1}$, we classify the breakpoint as a rotational change (Type 2).
+This includes both the full-rank case $r_{j,j+1}=r$ and the case $r_{j,j+1}<r$ (see Remark \ref{rotational_singular_rmk}).
+(B) If $r_{j,j+1}>\min\{r_j,r_{j+1}\}$, the $j$-th break is a singular change (Type 1).
+If $r_{j,j+1}=r_j+r_{j+1}$, the loading spaces before and after the breakpoint are linearly independent.
+If $r_{j,j+1}=r_j>r_{j+1}$ (or $r_{j,j+1}=r_{j+1}>r_j$), the loading space after (before) the breakpoint is a subspace of that before (after) the breakpoint, implying that some factors disappear (or new factors emerge) after the breakpoint.
+For case (A), Theorem~2(ii) shows that the estimation error is stochastically bounded.
+For case (B), Theorem~2(i) shows that the estimated breakpoints equal the true breakpoints w.p.a.1.
+Therefore, one can determine the type of break and assess the reliability of the estimated breakpoint based on the values of $r$, $r_j$, $r_{j+1}$, and $r_{j,j+1}$. \end{remark} \begin{remark}[Estimating $(r_j,r_{j+1},r_{j,j+1})$ in practice] The number of pseudo-factors in full sample, r, is consistently estimated using the information criteria (IC) of Bai and Ng (2002).
+Given $\hat{r}$, we obtain the estimated breakpoints $\{\hat{k}_{1}, \dots, \hat{k}_{m_{0}}\}$.
+To implement the classification rule in Remark~\ref{rem:type_change}, we apply the Bai and Ng (2002) IC---with $\hat{r}$ as the upper bound---to three specific subsamples: $[\hat{k}_{j-1}+1, \hat{k}_{j}]$, $[\hat{k}_{j}+1, \hat{k}_{j+1}]$, and $[\hat{k}_{j-1}+1, \hat{k}_{j+1}]$.
+Let the resulting rank estimates be $\hat{r}_{j}$, $\hat{r}_{j+1}$, and $\hat{r}_{j,j+1}$, respectively.
+Theorem 2 establishes that $\hat{k}_j$ is point-consistent under Type 1 changes and satisfies $\hat{k}_{j}-k_{j}^{0}=O_{p}(1)$ under Type 2 changes.
+Since the distance between true breakpoints is of order $T$, the $O_p(1)$ estimation error in the breakpoints has a negligible effect on rank estimation; thus, Bai and Ng's IC remains consistent for these subsamples.
+To ensure finite-sample robustness, we apply the adjustment $\tilde{r}_{j,j+1} = \max\{\hat{r}_{j,j+1}, \hat{r}_j, \hat{r}_{j+1}\}$, which guarantees $\max\{ \hat{r}_j, \hat{r}_{j+1}\} \le \tilde{r}_{j,j+1} \le \hat{r}$ by construction.
+The breakpoint type is then determined via $(\hat{r}_j, \hat{r}_{j+1}, \tilde{r}_{j,j+1})$ according to Remark~\ref{rem:type_change}. \end{remark}

 {\bf Determining the number of breaks}